Wellness FAQs Teachers

 Q: What would a 1:1 discussion/meeting look like with the Wellness Counselor, is it confidential?

 A: You can stop in to see the Wellness counselor for any needs you have related to your health & wellness.
 Meetings are confidential with the same limits to confidentiality as any visit to supportive professional.
 The Wellness counselor will address any needs in meetings that are within access to the Wellness Center and if outside sources are more appropriate, will assist with connecting you to the right resources.

 **Meetings are confidential with the same limits to confidentiality as any visit to a supportive a professional.
 There are limits to confidentiality that exist to maintain safety.
 Limits to confidentiality include a report to harm self or harm someone else, or a report of abuse or neglect, in these cases we are mandated to report this information for safety of the person reporting and/or others.

 Q: How can I contact the Wellness Counselor for an appointment or with questions?

 A: You can make an appointment with Wellness Counselor through this link (add link).
 If you would like to participate in a meeting or program information will be sent to teachers and staff with the various ways to access resources and dates for in person meetings (in-person, live online, or via online review).
-You are always able to stop by my office in guidance or send an email with questions.
+You are always able to stop by the Wellness Counselor's office in guidance or send an email with questions.
 The Wellness Counselor is only available during school hours.
-If this is an emergency outside of school hours contact Javhan O’Neal.
+If this is an emergency outside of school hours call 911.

-Additionally, the School & Wellness counselor is working with 9th grade I&RS referrals.
+Additionally, the School & Wellness counselor is working as part of the I & RS Team.
 Please refer to that section for more information.